-Growing vegetables through summer from seed, picking strawberries and raspberries even in late October is just awesome, while all the pears, plums and apples have already harvested and stored or already prepared and now frozen for use over the next few months in puddings and pies.
+Growing vegetables through summer from seed, to picking strawberries and raspberries even in late October is just awesome.
+All the pears, plums and apples have already harvested and stored or prepared for freezing for use over the next few months in puddings and pies.

 With winter around the corner, flower bulbs all planted having re-dug the soil and dug in rotted horse manure, my time in the garden is becoming less as winter is just around the corner along with rainy cold wet days ahead.